 FS: What is your target audience / clientele for Olim Dives?

-FS: What is Olim Dives’ value proposition?
+FS: What is Olim Dives' value proposition in virtual currency?
 Why should users sign up?

 Through challenging other members in stock games, earning badges, or gaining blog post votes, it is not just about the virtual trades like many other sites.
 The best part is that the virtual cash is not earned for nothing.
 It can be used to win real monthly cash prizes, as well as qualify for our annual investment bracket challenge tournament, Dive Madness, that offers over $15,000 in cash and prizes.